sequoiatree/teaching-cs/src/static/md/policies.md

 {{ CLASS_CODE }} is divided into three parts.
 First, we will talk about how students learn and how to interact with them in a one-on-one setting.
 This is applicable not only to lab assistants and tutors, but also TA's, since it is one-on-one interaction is a critical component of all teaching.
 Second we will cover group teaching, which is important to master in order to become a successful tutor or TA.
 Last of all we will discuss current issues in CS pedagogy, including underrepresentation, stigmas associated with computer science, the issue of prior experience, and how these factors influence student learning.

-# Weekly duties

-In this class you will have a few responsibilities every week.

-## Readings and homework

-Readings and homework are available on the main page.
-Complete each assignment by its indicated due date.

-## Tutoring

-Lorem ipsum.

 # Slack

 [Join the {{ CLASS_CODE }} Slack by visiting this link!]({{ SLACK_INVITE }}) Then read through the sections below.